 Fourche La Fave River

 Great for canoeing and smallmouth bass fishing.
 Located near "Y" City south of Waldron.

 Lakes feature good fishing for bass and panfish.
 Located in Mountainburg area near White Rock Mountain.

 Lake Jack Nolen

 This lake, built in 1990 by the Game and Fish Commission, is well stocked with several varieties of fish.
-Chisomville Road, Greenwood.
+Located off of Chisomville Road, Greenwood.

 Lakes Hinkle, Waldron, and Sqaure Rock

 Near Waldron, all three are great for catches of bass and panfish.